-In June 2017, NWB Bank issued the first so-called AHB (Affordable Housing Bond) of $\pounds$ 2 billion, followed by a $\pounds$ 600 million AHB in August 2017.
-The proceeds of these AHBs are specifically used for the financing of social housing and aim to enhance sustainability thereof.
-NWB Bank has successfully issued three AHB's in 2018, consisting of a twenty-year $\pounds$ 500 million AHB in April 2018, a five-year $\pounds$ 1 billion AHB in September 2018 and a twenty-year $\pounds$ 600 million AHB in November 2018.
+In June 2017, NWB Bank issued its first so-called AHB (Affordable Housing Bond).
+The proceeds of these AHB's are specifically used for the financing of social housing and aim to enhance sustainability thereof.
 In 2019 NWB Bank rebranded the Affordable Housing Bonds into the 'SDG Housing Bonds' to signal the transition from a social bond to a sustainable bond.
-NWB Bank issued a 10-year $\pounds$ 1 billion SDG Housing Bond, followed by 8-year $\pounds$ 1 billion and 6-year 200 million Swedish Krona SDG Housing Bonds.
-Since 2017 NWB Bank raised $\pounds$ 6.7 billion with social bonds.
+Since 2014 NWB Bank has raised over €16 billion with green and sustainable bonds.